UW-CSE442-WI20/FP-college-majors/README.md

 ## Sources used in creating our website:
 1. Transition of bars' length/width in the bar chart: https://stackoverflow.com/questions/38983807/how-to-animate-a-horizontal-d3-bar-chart
+2. Overall tyling and layout of the page: https://html5up.net/stellar

 # Final Project Starter template